-Boost is an eight-session programme delivered in the classroom.
+Boost is a nine-session programme delivered in the classroom.
 Pupils explore and gain an in-depth understanding of the seven core life and learning skills, that we promote through all of our programmes: resilience, confidence, teamwork, leadership, problem-solving, goal-setting and curiosity.
 Each two-hour session is designed to get children thinking, reflecting, planning and taking control of what they want and how they’re going to achieve it.

 Our Boost programme is one of our ‘theory and learning’ elements of our overall offer, running alongside the ‘experiential’ and ‘parent support’ elements, to create a full family support package.